 The word “pierced to the heart” means “smitten in conscience,” as the truth of what they had done penetrated deep into their hearts and created a sense of spiritual desperation that cried out for hope.
 It was a moment that seemed to echo David’s brokenness.

 The prophetic calling of the church is so critical because a sense of one’s guilt is necessary before a person feels the need for a Savior.
 In the next verses of Acts 2, it is only when the people are pleading with Peter for an answer to their awful plight before a holy God that the apostle points the way out.
-A sinner only senses the need to “[b]e saved from this perverse generation” (Acts 2:40, NASB) when he understands that the generation is perverse – and that he is personally perverse as well.
+A sinner only senses the need to “[b]e saved from this perverse generation” (vs. 40) when he understands that the generation is perverse – and that he is personally perverse as well.

 We sometimes see this same pattern elsewhere in the Book of Acts.
-In Stephen’s wondrous witness borne against his persecutors, he also thrusts the sword of the Holy Spirit into their hearts: “You men who are stiff-necked and uncircumcised in heart and ears are always resisting the Holy Spirit,” he says, and then speaks to them of Jesus Christ, “the Righteous One, whose betrayers and murderers you have now become,” (Acts 7:51f, NASB).
+In Stephen’s wondrous witness borne against his persecutors, he also thrusts the sword of the Holy Spirit into their hearts: “You men who are stiff-necked and uncircumcised in heart and ears are always resisting the Holy Spirit,” he says, and then speaks to them of Jesus Christ, “the Righteous One, whose betrayers and murderers you have now become,” (7:51f).

 A failure of nerve?